eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     const::HelloWorldData::Msg& msg;
     const dds::sub::SampleInfo& info;

-In DDS data and metadata are propagated together.
-The samples are a set of the data-samples ( i.e user defined data) and metadata describing the sample state, validity etc ,,, (``info``).
-To get the data and its metadata from each of the samples, we can use iterators.
+In DDS, data and metadata are propagated together.
+The samples are a set of data samples (i.e., user-defined data) and metadata describing the sample state and validity, etc ,,, (``info``).
+We can use iterators to get the data and metadata from each sample.

 .. code-block:: C++